verachell/Image-Generator-from-Photo-Subsections/README.md

 ## Typical use case
 This is helpful for those who want to quickly and easily generate a series of simple images perfect for quick mock-ups or as a source of images for generative fiction.

-These images do not look fancy but are ideal for when you just need to generate multiple simple images quickly.
+These images do not look fancy but are ideal for when you just need to generate multiple simple and non-meaningful images quickly.

 ## Usage
 All you need is the shell script from this repository ```photosubsec.sh``` and your own image file(s) - as many or as few as you want, whose filenames start with IMG and end with .JPG or .jpg.